Skip to Main Content

 Google Scholar Image

-Search Temple’s databases from Google Scholar, instead of from the library web site,
+Search Temple’s databases with Google Scholar, instead of from the library web site,

-to find freely available scholarly articles available via the Temple University library and the internet.
+to find freely available scholarly articles provided by the Temple University Library and the rest of the internet.
 Just follow these Google Scholar Set-up Instructions, then enter your key words in the Google Scholar search box.

 • Look for articles that say Temple U next to them.
 These are the articles that only you (as a Temple student) can access for free.